Removing 50 dangerous and congested level crossings across Melbourne

 John Holland is building the rail line to Mernda with oversight from the Level Crossing Removal Authority.

-Opening in early 2019, the new rail line will help connect one of Victoria’s fastest growing areas
+With trains running by the end of September 2018, the new rail line will help connect one of Victoria’s fastest growing areas

 The Mernda Rail Extension is being delivered by the Level Crossing Removal Authority.
 Visit the project website for more information.